 Mr. Wade considers the case of field survey operations where at least one point, and preferably more, should be determined independently by a direct astronomical method.
 Latitudes are easy enough, and longitudes would be if telegraphic connection with an observatory were available.
 Until wireless timesignals are distributed over the world which might be picked up with portable receiving apparatus, the observer has to rely upon his chronometers, which become cumulatively misleading, or upon lunar observations.
 These latter, Mr. Wade points out, may be divided into two classes-those which depend directly upon the rotation of the earth, of which moon culmination observations serve as an example, and those which do receives light from a third, which may be parallel with it or may be inclined at an angle of 10° or so, roughly indicated by a pointer.
 The real point is that at whatever angle it is set, it may be clamped infallibly until the observations are complete.
-The box containing these two last-mentioned mirrors is capable of slow rotation by means of a worm from the eye end of the telescope, so that if, for instance, these two mirrors were set at an angle of 5° and the worm were turned, the observer would see successively all points in a circle of 10° radius round the point to which the unintercepted part of the instrument was directed.
-Supposing now the moon to be observed directly, and a following star, which is just too far away to be brought into contact with the limb, to be seen by double reflection, then a slight sweeping motion may be given so as to ascertain the exact time of tangential contact.
+The box containing these two last-mentioned mirrors is capable of slow rotation by means of a worm from the eye end of the telescope, so that if, for instance, these two mirrors were set at an angle of $5^{\circ}$ and the worm were turned, the observer would see successively all points in a circle of 10° radius round the point to which the unintercepted part of the instrument was directed.
+Suppos-ing now the moon to be observed directly, and a following star, which is just too far away to be brought into contact with the limb, to be seen by double reflection, then a slight sweeping motion may be given so as to ascertain the exact time of tangential contact.
 Similarly a preceding star which is just too near for a tangential contact may be observed until the moment at which this is seen also.
 Actually it is the star, not the moon, which is looked at directly, as by that means the moon's light after two reflections from unsilvered glass is sufficiently subdued to allow sixth-magnitude stars to be observed in contact.
-The designer has ingeniously introduced the equivalent of the spider lines of a transit instrument by providing a slightly prismatic plate which may be set in any one of three positions in one of the optical paths, thus making small but invariable differences in the apparent angle, so that three observations are possible for each star.
+The designer has ingeniously introduced the equivalent of not, for instance, lunar distances and occultations, and these have the advantage of being about thirty times less sensitive to errors of time.